Bulk import in the planning: load your entire editorial backlog in seconds

 |---|---|

-| Manual creation, one draft at a time | Import thousands of pieces of content in a single file |
+| Manual draft creation, one by one | Import thousands of content pieces in a single file |

-| Onboarding blocked by catalog entry | Immediate start from day one |
+| Onboarding blocked by catalog data entry | Instant start from the very first import |

-| Migrating from a competitor tool meant total re-entry | Export your CSV, import into Semji in under 10 minutes |
+| Migration from a competing tool = total re-entry | Export CSV from the previous tool, import into Semji in 10 minutes |

-| Annual planning takes days | 350 topics in a Google Sheet?
-One drag and drop is all it takes |
+| Time-consuming annual planning | 350 topics in your Google Sheet?
+A single drag & drop is all it takes |

-What you'll get
+What you will get

 - Drafts created instantly, ready to be assigned and analyzed